 My Mum

-For the most part, my mum was rarely physically abusive, the abuse I suffered was largely down to emotional neglect.
-I had so many struggles to manage whilst I was growing up, and I had no support from anyone.
+For the most part, my mum was rarely physically abusive.
+The abuse I suffered was largely down to emotional neglect.
+I had so many struggles to manage while I was growing up, and I had no support from anyone.
 I had tried reaching out to my mum once due to the racial abuse I was suffering from every angle, but she offered nothing of use, just told me to ignore it.
-My emotional needs were never once met.
+My emotional needs were never met once .
 I wouldn’t reach out for help again until I was arrested and suffering from drug-induced psychosis (the birth of my anxiety disorders that trigger psychotic episodes).

 Scapegoat